 Adding a frosted or semi-transparent panel to an existing partition wall, or use of a frosted material to build a new partition may suffice – if you are a DIYer?

-If you want your home office to feel brighter, there are plenty of ways to achieve this.
+If you want privacy, but need your workspace to feel brighter, there are plenty of ways to achieve this.
 You can start by picking a light-colored partition – to better reflect light.
 You can paint a partition any color that you want, and it will look great in your home office.

 You can also build your partition using an open grid design.
 As discussed above, a piece of furniture itself could act as the room divider, there are storage shelves where some are open – without backs.